ayudoo/odoo_business_relationships/README.rst

 Typical use cases
 -----------------

-Tax Display
-^^^^^^^^^^^

-Depending on your country's laws, you may have to show tax-included prices to B2C customers, while you still want to show the lower tax-excluded prices for B2B.
-By default, tax display is a global setting in Odoo.
-With this module you can simply activate ``Business Relationship Dependent`` tax display and configure this option for each business relationship separately.

 Different prices for user groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You want to offer different prices for customers like employees or agents?
 No problem, just create the desired pricelist with a business relationship filter.

+Tax Display
+^^^^^^^^^^^

+Depending on your country's laws, you may have to show tax-included prices to B2C customers, while you still want to show the lower tax-excluded prices for logged-in B2B users.
+By default, tax display is a global setting in Odoo.
+With this module you can activate ``Business Relationship Dependent`` tax display and configure this option for each business relationship separately.
+The defaults are ``tax_excluded`` for internal and B2B, but ``tax_included`` for B2C.

+Note, that ``tax_display`` depends on the currently logged-in user.
+Your website customers will see prices according to this setting.
+However, in the admin backend sale order and account move forms, tax line display depends on the setting for `Internal` users.
+Depending on your requirements for printed invoices, this may or may not require, that you customize the document layout.

 Round prices for B2C